rijkvanzanten/obachine/README.md

 and run `npm install` to install all dependencies.

-You will need a `.env` file in the root of your project which contains a (server) Wit AI key and a public/secret keypair for the OBA API:
+You will need a `.env` file in the root of your project which contains a public/secret keypair for the OBA API:
 ```
 PUBLIC=1234567890
 SECRET=1234567890